Novelty Detection in Reinforcement Learning with World Models: Background

-We establish a bound that tests the latent space model's current performance.
-Unlike the observation-based detection methods, we can take advantage of an agent's world model's discrete latent space, as in DreamerV2, and use the compact one-hot encoding of $(s_{t-1},a_{t-1},r_t,s_{t})$ transitions for our functional detection methods rather than making inferences on the observation, $x_t$, directly.

-The KL loss function (Equation~\ref{eq:dreamerLoss}) implies that as training progresses the divergence between the latent representation of the hidden state given the latent current state representation with and without the direct observation goes to zero for local transitions, i.e., $KL[p_{\phi}(z_t|h_t,x_t)||p_{\phi}(z_t|h_t)] \leq \epsilon$.
-Given the current training mechanism in place, learning the transition distribution may be difficult due to the task of avoiding regularizing the representations toward a poorly trained prior.

-A direct consequence of using common KL balancing techniques such as \ref{eq:dreamerLoss} to bias the loss towards the prior error is that the world model is initially reliant on ground truth $x_t$ in contrast to a noisy $h_t$ to stabilize $p(z_t|h_t,x_t)$ for proper training of $p(z_t|h_t)$ and $p(\hat{x_t}|h_t,z_t)$~\cite{asperti2020balancing}.
+The KL loss equation in \eqref{eq:dreamerLoss} implies that, as training progresses, the divergence between the latent representation of the hidden state given the latent current state representation with and without the direct observation goes to zero for local transition space~\cite{DBLP:journals/corr/abs-1907-02057}, i.e., $KL[p_{\phi}(z_t|h_t,x_t)||p_{\phi}(z_t|h_t)] \leq \epsilon$.
+Given the current training mechanism in place, learning the transition distribution may be difficult due to the task of avoiding regularizing the representations toward a poorly trained prior~\cite{hafner2021mastering}.
+A direct consequence of using common KL balancing techniques such as Equation~\eqref{eq:dreamerLoss} to bias the loss towards the prior error is that the world model is initially reliant on ground truth $x_t$ in contrast to a noisy $h_t$.
+This stabilizes $p_{\phi}(z_t|h_t,x_t)$ for proper training of $p_{\phi}(z_t|h_t)$ and $p_{\phi}(\hat{x_t}|h_t,z_t)$~\citep{asperti2020balancing} until the model understands the role of history $h_t$.
 Since the world model does not directly measure this relationship with $x_t$, we introduce the {\bf cross entropy score comparison}:

-where $h_0$ is simply a zero vector passed to the model in order to simulate the dropout of $h_t$ and compute the influence that the ground truth $x_t$ has on the final prediction of the distribution of $z_t$.
-This gives us an empirical measure of the world model's current reliance and improved performance given the ground truth observation $x_t$, given that the cross entropy score comparison {\em increases} if we find the entropy to be minimized with respect to $h_0$.
+where $h_0$ is simply an empty hidden state passed to the model in order to simulate the dropout of $h_t$ and compute the influence that the ground truth $x_t$ has on the final prediction of the distribution of latent state $z_t$.
+This gives us an empirical measure of the world model's current reliance and improved performance based on the ground truth observation $x_t$, since the cross entropy score comparison {\em increases} if we find the entropy to be minimized with respect to $h_0$.